 Natural Baby Life logo (480 x 130)

 Why Baby Bottles Leak And How To Fix It!
-[Dr Browns, Avent, & More!]
+(Dr. Browns, Avent, & More!)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

 Even “leak proof” bottles can develop leaks if they are old or used improperly.
-If you have a problem with your baby’s bottle leaking, keep reading for suggestions about what could be causing the bottle to leak, and suggestions for how to fix the leak on your specific bottle type.
+If you have a problem with your baby’s bottle leaking, keep reading for suggestions about what could be causing the bottle to leak, and how to fix the leak on your specific bottle type.

-Why are my baby bottles leaking?
+Why baby bottles leak

 • Nipple age or size

-• The temperature of the milk or formula
+• Temperature of the milk or formula

-• Proper assemblage
+• Improper assemblage

 • Feeding position